Contents

 Sometimes you need your mommy, but I think sometimes you need your daughters too.

-When it’s good, it’s very, very good (when it’s bad, it’s pretty ugly)
+When it’s good, it’s very, very good (when it’s bad, it’s pretty ugly) (By Ronna)

 Sunday, April 30, 2023